vesterheim/vesterheim.github.io/join-give/endowed-funds/list/index.md

 Sigmund Aarseth Norwegian Instructor Endowment
 : to bring Norwegian folk-art instructors to teach at Vesterheim

+The Dan and Bonnie Huebner Legacy
+: toward operating expenses

+The Dan and Bonnie Huebner Endowment for the Westby-Torgerson Education Center : to support educational programs at the Westby-Torgerson Education Center

 Trygve Lønnebotn Endowment
 : toward operating expenses

 Valdres House Endowment
 : for interpretation and upkeep of the Valdres House

-Westby-Torgerson Education Endowment
-: to support educational programs at the Westby-Torgerson Education Center

 Wigeland Endowment
 : for operational support